flaviacoelho/refactorings-toy/README.md

 ## refactorings-toy

-A 'toy' with incremental refactorings applied to examples available on:
+A 'toy' with incremental refactorings applied to codes inspired in the examples available on:

 Deitel, P. and Deitel, H. Java: How to Program.
 Tenth Edition.
 Pearson, 2014.